alivia-23/word-guess-game/README.md

 * You may add icons and background images but there is no requirement to do so

 ## Restrictions
-* You should use `express` and optionally `cookie-parser` modules only
+* Should use `express` and optionally `cookie-parser` modules only
-* You must add additional JS files (server-side ONLY) that YOU write to uphold the idea of separation of concerns
+* Must add additional JS files (server-side ONLY) that YOU write to uphold the idea of separation of concerns
-* You must use the correct HTTP methods (GET for loading pages, POST for adding content)
+* Must use the correct HTTP methods (GET for loading pages, POST for adding content)
 * Reloading a page should not trigger a POST (use a redirect)
 * Do not use external JS other than base express and cookie-parser
 * Do not use external CSS libraries
-* You may not use floats to do more than manage flowing text with images
+* May not use floats to do more than manage flowing text with images
-* You may not use HTML tables or CSS table layouts
+* May not use HTML tables or CSS table layouts
-* You may NOT use client-side/browser-side Javascript
+* May NOT use client-side/browser-side Javascript
 * Do not have any files in your PR except for the exam (no files from other assignments, for example)
 * Do not use var
 * Do not use alert